wsk-24/wsk-24/README.md

 - 👋 Hi, I’m @wsk-24
-- 👀 I’m interested in lang
+- 👀 I’m interested in coding
 - 🌱 I’m currently learning lang
 - 💞️ I’m looking to collaborate on slack
 - 📫 How to reach me